ShaneCorry/http-nano-work-server/README.md

 ![Build](https://github.com/nanocurrency/nano-work-server/workflows/Build/badge.svg)

+For servers that block inbound / inbound-proxy connections.
+Requests work from central-server's queue.

 This project is a dedicated work server for [the Nano cryptocurrency](https://nano.org/).
 See the [documentation](https://docs.nano.org/integration-guides/work-generation/) for details on work generation and the current network difficulty.

 **nano-work-server** supports the `work_generate`, `work_cancel`, and `work_validate` commands from the Nano RPC.